wibblymat/blitboot/README.md

 ### 29.1
 Base address is incomplete.
 It's written as 0x1FFF but should be 0x1FFF???? - probbably 0x1FFF75E0, just because it seems to be the only part of system memory with the correct value in it.

+## RM0433 (STM32H750 etc. reference manual)

+### Boot config
+It is not mentioned anywhere the full sequence of events at reset time.
+The boot memory address is determined as specified in 2.6, but what is not mentioned is what happens next.

+Firstly, whatever the boot memory address is will be set to VTOR. the CPU register that specifies the location of the interrupt vector table.
+Then the Reset interrupt handler is looked up in that table and jumped to.
+So if you have the boot address set as flash base, then you need to write your IVT at 0x08000000.